 Masailand

-Our Masailand hunting areas Lake Natron and Enduiment are situated in the magnificent Rift Valley close to the Kenya border and offer the unique experience to hunt at the foot of two of Africa’s most iconic mountains, Mt Kilimanjaro and Mount Meru.
-This is also where the well known 1962 movie Hatari was filmed!
+The Masailand hunting areas Lake Natron and Enduimet, are situated in the magnificent Rift Valley close to the Kenyan border.
+Endiumet offers a unique experience to hunt at the base of two of Africa’s most iconic mountains, Mt Kilimanjaro and Mount Meru.

 Kilombero North Safaris is the only company in Tanzania that can offer all the Masailand species in one area.
-This includes, but is not limited to; Robert's Gazelle, Coke’s Hartebeest, Chandler’s Mountain Reedbuck, Eastern and Western White-bearded Wildebeest.
+This includes, but is not limited to; Robert's Gazelle, Gerenuk, Lesser Kudu, Fringe Eared Oryx, Chandler’s Mountain Reedbuck, as well as the Eastern and Western White-bearded Wildebeests.

 Masailand Species